Two Graphs: Resolving the Periodic Reversibility of One-dimensional Finite Cellular Automata: Main result

-\begin{theorem} If the value of a negative node vertex $N$ is $k$, and there are $i$ relevant circuit vertices of value $r_1,r_2,\cdots,r_i$ in CG, then the FCA is irreversible when it has $k+x_1r_1+x_2r_2+\cdots+x_ir_i$ cells $(x_1,x_2,\cdots,x_i \in \mathbb{Z}_+\cup\{0\})$.
-Moreover, if a circuit vertex in the CG does not have a path leading to $N$, where all node coefficients $(x_i)$ along the path are non-zero, then its coefficient $(x_i)$ can only be zero. \end{theorem} \begin{example} The proof of this theorem is identical to that of the previous theorems, so we use an example in place of a formal proof here.
-Fig. \ref{CG2} provides the CG corresponding to the RG in Fig. \ref{Fig3-2}.
+\begin{theorem} If $v \in V_N$, $v_1,\cdots,v_i \in V_E$ and they are connected to $v$ in $G_C$, then the FCA is irreversible when it has $k+x_1l(v_1)+x_2l(v_2)+\cdots+x_il(v_i)$ cells where $x_1,x_2,\cdots,x_i \in \mathbb{N}_0$ and the subgraph consisting of $v_j$ where $x_j \ne 0$ and their related edges is a connected graph. \end{theorem} \begin{example} The proof of this theorem is similar to that of the previous theorems, so we use an example in place of a formal proof here.
+Fig. \ref{CG} provides $G_C$ corresponding to $G_R$ in Fig. \ref{RG} right.
 For convenience of representation, we assign an order number to each vertex in the top left corner.

-We can quickly list the irreversible number polynomial for the FCA based on the above theorems.
+We can quickly list the irreversible number for the FCA based on the above theorems.

-From the CG, we know that $y_1$, $y_3$, and $y_4$ all being equal to 0 is a sufficient condition for $y_5$ and $y_6$ to only take 0.
-Many similar conditions are all quite easy to discern, so we will not list them all here.
-The union of all these irreversible number polynomials forms the reversibility sequence of the FCA.
+From $G_C$, we know that $y_1=y_3=y_4=0$ is a sufficient condition for $y_5=y_6=0$.
+Many similar conditions are all easy to discern, so we will not list them all here.
+The union of all these irreversible number forms the reversibility sequence of the FCA.
 Ultimately, we can determine that the reversibility sequence for this FCA is: \underline{0}. \end{example}